hemanthkumar333/tt_fp_8bit_mul/docs/info.md

 ## How it works

+fp_mul_8bit
-Explain how your project works
+Explain how your project fp_mul_8bit works

 ## How to test

+fp_mul_8bit
-Explain how to use your project
+Explain how to use your project fp_mul_8bit

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+List external hardware used in your project (e.g. PMOD, LED display, etc), if any no such hardware needed to test